-This guidance describes how to set up a web service using free and open source Geoserver software to provide a OneGeology compliant ISO/OGC Web Feature Service (WFS) version 2.0 serving GeoSciML v4.0 as described in OneGeology Cookbook 7: GeoSciML Cookbook.
-A WFS setup using the encoding guidance in Cookbook 7 will enable the service to be used and queried using the OneGeology portal age and lithology WFS query tool, thus enabling the service to achieve 5 star accreditation.
+This guidance describes how to set up a web service using free and open source Geoserver software to provide a OneGeology compliant ISO/OGC Web Feature Service (WFS) version 2.0 serving GeoSciML v4.1 as described in the GeoSciML Encoding Cookbook.
+A WFS setup using the encoding guidance in the Encoding Cookbook will enable the service to be used and queried using the OneGeology portal age and lithology WFS query tool, thus enabling the service to achieve 5 star accreditation.